ClickHouse/ClickHouse/docs/en/operations/configuration-files.md

 ## Substituting Configuration {#substitution}

-The config can also define “substitutions”.
-If an element has the `incl` attribute, the corresponding substitution from the file will be used as the value.
+The config can define substitutions.
+There are two types of substitutions:

+- If an element has the `incl` attribute, the corresponding substitution from the file will be used as the value.
 By default, the path to the file with substitutions is `/etc/metrika.xml`.
 This can be changed in the [include_from](../operations/server-configuration-parameters/settings.md#server_configuration_parameters-include_from) element in the server config.
 The substitution values are specified in `/clickhouse/substitution_name` elements in this file.
 If a substitution specified in `incl` does not exist, it is recorded in the log.
 To prevent ClickHouse from logging missing substitutions, specify the `optional="true"` attribute (for example, settings for [macros](../operations/server-configuration-parameters/settings.md#macros)).

-If you want to replace an entire element with a substitution use `include` as the element name.
+- If you want to replace an entire element with a substitution, use `include` as the element name.
+Substitutions can also be performed from ZooKeeper by specifying attribute `from_zk = "/path/to/node"`.
+In this case, the element value is replaced with the contents of the Zookeeper node at `/path/to/node`.
+This also works with you store an entire XML subtree as a Zookeeper node, it will be fully inserted into the source element.

 XML substitution example: